aws/aws-app-mesh-examples/walkthroughs/http-headers-and-priority/README.md

   aws cloudformation delete-stack --stack-name header
   ```

- aonce this stack is deleted you can then delete the next one:
+ once this stack is deleted you can then delete the next one:

   ```
   aws cloudformation delete-stack --stack-name vpc